saneshashank/Reference-Links/README.md

 * Survey text analytics: https://www.linkedin.com/pulse/how-choose-survey-text-analysis-software-discussion-draft-fitzgerald?trk=prof-post
 * What’s Your Customer Effort Score?: https://www.gartner.com/smarterwithgartner/unveiling-the-new-and-improved-customer-effort-score/
 * A Guide to Customer Satisfaction Metrics - NPS vs CSAT and CES: https://www.retently.com/blog/customer-satisfaction-metrics/
+* Building an NLP solution to provide in-depth analysis of what your customers are thinking is a serious undertaking, and this guide helps you scope out the entire project: https://www.kdnuggets.com/2020/03/build-feedback-analysis-solution.html

 ### MWL - Made with ML
 * Your one-stop platform to explore, learn and build all things